ebs-universe/pysamloader/README.rst

 pysamloader
 ===========

-``pysamloader`` is a python script for writing flash on Atmel's ARM chips via SAM-BA.
-Originally written years ago when Atmel's standard tools were unavailable or unusable on Linux, the scripts have been adapted to serve narrower but specific use cases.
+``pysamloader`` is a python library for writing flash on Atmel's ARM chips via SAM-BA.
+Originally written years ago when Atmel's standard tools were unavailable or unusable on Linux, it has been adapted to serve narrower but specific use cases.

 Specifically, ``pysamloader`` is intended to be :